Is your word still in use?

 About The Book

 Wherever you go in the English-speaking world, there are linguistic riches from times past awaiting rediscovery.
 All you have to do is choose a location, find some old documents, and dig a little.
-Is a great research for students' papermasters
+Is a great research for students.
+This book is an excellent resource for anyone interested in the evolution of language and its cultural significance.
+Writing a book report on The Disappearing Dictionary would not only enhance your understanding of historical linguistics but also improve your analytical and writing skills.

 In The Disappearing Dictionary, linguistics expert Professor David Crystal collects together delightful dialect words that either provide an insight into an older way of life, or simply have an irresistible phonetic appeal.
 Like a mirror image of The Meaning of Liff that just happens to be true, The Disappearing Dictionary unearths some lovely old gems of the English language, dusts them down and makes them live again for a new generation.